CaseNine/tdx19-swift-challenge/README.md

 ## Challenge Requirements <a name="requirements"></a>

-To complete this challenge, you need to develop an application using Swift 5 and the Salesforce Mobile SDK for iOS.
+To complete this challenge, you need to develop an app using Swift 5 and the Salesforce Mobile SDK for iOS.
 Your application must have the following features:

-- Utilize Biometric authentication via the Salesforce Mobile SDK for iOS
+- Utilize biometric authentication via the Salesforce Mobile SDK for iOS
-- Has a tab based navigation user interface that can display
+- Has a list based navigation user interface that
-  - Accounts by name retrieved from Salesforce
+  - Displays accounts by name retrieved from Salesforce
   - Allows users to select a specific account and see a list of all contacts related to that account.
   - Allows users to select a specific contact and see the contact's name, address, phone number and email address as well as any attached files.
 - Allows the user to take a photograph, and upload it to Salesforce as an attachment related to a specific Contact.

 ## Challenge Validation <a name="validation"></a>

-You must present your application on either a iPhone or the iOS Simulator to booth officials before the close of TrailheadX'19.
+You must present your app on either a iPhone or the iOS Simulator to booth officials before the close of TrailheadX'19.

 ## Additional Resources <a name="resources"></a>